Max Grodénchik: Television

 Grodénchik is best known for his portrayal of the character Rom in Star Trek: Deep Space Nine.
 He had previously auditioned for the role of Rom's brother Quark, but the role was given to Armin Shimerman.
 Grodénchik was instead hired to play the "Pit Boss" in charge of the gambling at Quark's Bar in the pilot episode, and his role gradually expanded from there.
 Shimerman and Grodénchik appeared on opposite teams on the short-lived British science fiction game show Space Cadets in 1997.

 Grodénchik played baseball in high school, and considered a career in professional baseball before deciding to become an actor.
 In the Star Trek: Deep Space Nine episode "Take Me Out to the Holosuite", Grodénchik's character Rom is the clumsiest player on his team; during filming of the episode, the naturally right-handed Grodénchik played left-handed, as it was the only way he could convincingly play baseball poorly.

 Grodénchik played Sovak and Par Lenor in Star Trek: The Next Generation episodes "Captain's Holiday" and "The Perfect Mate", respectively.
 He is famous for being an expert on the Rules of Acquisition and can quote them by memory.
 He played Gint, the writer of those rules and the first Grand Nagus, in a dream sequence involving Quark.

-In spring 2007, Grodénchik attended the annual Vulcan Spockdays ceremony.
+In spring 2007, Grodénchik attended the annual Vulcan Spock Days ceremony.